top of page

 Forfeit Warning

-There was real pressure to de-emphasise the moment where a user sees they'll lose remaining credit on a cheaper flight.
+There was pressure to soften the moment where users learned they would lose remaining credit on a cheaper flight.
 My position was the opposite.
 A user who discovers they lost $30 after the fact is a support call, a churn risk, and a negative review.
 A user who sees it upfront might hesitate — but they're an informed customer who booked anyway.
 I made that case using the research.
 Users who noticed the clear forfeit messaging told us it actually built trust.

 Outcome